Chart Color Schemes

 Employment conditions in Fairfield - East face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Fairfield - East has a skilled workforce with manufacturing and industrial sectors prominently represented.
-The unemployment rate was 16.3% as of September 2025.
+Fairfield - East has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 16.3% as of September 2025.
+Employment stability over the past year is relative.

-Employment stability has been relative over the past year.
-There are 5,536 residents employed currently, but the unemployment rate is higher than Greater Sydney's by 12.1%.
-Workforce participation lags significantly at 37.3%, compared to Greater Sydney's 60.0%.
-Leading employment industries among Fairfield - East residents include health care & social assistance, manufacturing, and retail trade.
+There are 5,536 employed residents currently, with an unemployment rate of 12.1%, which is higher than Greater Sydney's rate of 4.2%.
+Workforce participation is lower at 50.2% compared to Greater Sydney's 70.0%.
+A high proportion of residents work from home, with 26.7% doing so according to Census responses.
+Leading employment industries include health care & social assistance, manufacturing, and retail trade.

-The area has a notable concentration in manufacturing with employment levels at 2.1 times the regional average.
+Manufacturing has a notable concentration with employment levels at 2.1 times the regional average.
 However, professional & technical services have limited presence with only 5.8% of employment compared to the regional average of 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the twelve months leading up to September 2025, labour force levels increased by 3.2%, while employment declined by 0.1%.
-This resulted in a rise in unemployment rate by 2.8 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with an increase of only 0.2 percentage points in unemployment.
-State-level data from NSW up to 25-Nov shows employment contracted by 0.03%, losing 2,260 jobs.
-The state's unemployment rate was at 3.9% during this period, which compares favourably with the national unemployment rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Fairfield - East.
-National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Fairfield - East's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years.
+The area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
+Over the year to September 2025, labour force levels increased by 3.2%, while employment declined by 0.1%, leading to a rise in unemployment rate by 2.8 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1% and labour force expand by 2.4%, with a smaller increase in unemployment of 0.2 percentage points.
+National employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Fairfield - East's employment mix suggests local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes only and does not account for localized population projections.

 Frequently Asked Questions - Employment